flarfnug/stack-game/README.md

 !gamble - gambles the minimum amount

-!gamble - {your numerical only amount here}
+!gamble {your numerical only amount here} - Gambles your set amount.

 !gamble options - shows a message with these options and gambles the minimum amount